linyuanchang/AutoNKU/README.md

 ```
 pyinstaller -Fw -i nku.ico AutoNKU.py
 ```
-We get `AutoNKU.exe`, then run the bat in `dist` to build the windows tasks.
+We get `AutoNKU.exe`, then run the bat in `dist` to build/cancel the windows tasks.

+# Acknowledgements
+Great thanks to Boris for his work of [browser-cookie3](https://github.com/borisbabic/browser_cookie3)